• Overview

 Mirror Lake Therapy takes a cultural constructivist perspective on mental health.

-We work through a cultural constructivist lens, which means your story lives inside many stories—family, community, language, race, gender, class, immigration, workplace norms.
-We’ll explore how those contexts shape the meaning of relationships, “success,” and “good enough,” and decide together which expectations you want to keep, rewrite, or leave behind.
-Your identities and lived experiences are not side notes.
-They’re central to the therapy process.
+We will work through a cultural constructivist lens, which means your story lives inside many stories—family, community, language, race, gender, class, immigration, sexuality, workplace norms.
+We’ll explore how those contexts shape the meaning of relationships and “good enough,” and decide together which expectations you want to keep, rewrite, or leave behind.

-You’re welcome here if you are queer, LGBTQ+, neurodivergent, polyamorous or engaging in ethical non-monogamy, or want to explore how race, gender, and/or societal expectations and norms have informed past relational or institutional experiences.
+You’re welcome here if you want to explore how race, gender, and/or societal expectations and norms have informed past relational or institutional experiences.

 I accept all HSA, FSA, credit and debit cards through my secure HIPAA-compliant patient portal.